 Factors to Consider

 Coinsurance.
 After you have paid the deductible, the insurance company usually only pays a percentage of your medical expenses.
 The policy might pay 80%, for example, and you would have to pay the remaining 20% of the expense.
 This is called the coinsurance.
 The J regulations require the insurance company to pay at least 75% of covered medical expenses.

-- Lifetime/Per?Occurrence Maximums.
-Exchange Visitors must have insurance that will pay at least $50,000 for each specific illness or injury (at least a $50,000 per-occurrence maximum).
-Be aware that treatment for major illnesses can cost several times that amount.
+Lifetime/Per Occurrence Maximums.
+Exchange Visitors must have insurance that will pay at least $100,000 for each specific illness or injury (at least a $100,000 per-occurrence maximum).
+Be aware that medical treatment in the United States for major illnesses can cost several times that amount.

 Exclusions.
 Most insurance policies do not cover certain conditions.
 The J regulations require that if a particular activity is a part of your Exchange Visitor program, your insurance must cover injuries resulting from your participation in that activity.
 Read the list of exclusions carefully so that you understand exactly what is not covered by the policy.